slobentanzer/causality_perspective_2023/manuscript.md

 ### Causal Discovery and Inference

-The field of CR distinguishes between causal discovery - the process of building hypotheses from data on how agents interact causally - and causal inference - the process of predicting how a specific situation will turn out given data and the causal relationships known about the system.
+The field of CR distinguishes between causal discovery - the process of building causal hypotheses from data - and causal inference - the process of predicting how a specific situation will turn out given data and the causal relationships known about the system.
-Causal discovery is more data-intensive than inference, which almost always relies on the prior knowledge from the discovery stage.
-As a result, most inference mechanisms perform better when including prior knowledge at some point in the process.
-This has also been observed in biomedical research, for instance in the DREAM challenges [@doi:10.1038/nmeth.3773].

-Causal discovery is computationally and statistically very expensive because it needs to account for the variability in data generation while isolating generalisable relationships between single measured species (cite).
+Causal discovery is more expensive than inference both computationally and data-wise, because it needs to account for the variability in data generation while isolating generalisable relationships between single measured agents [@doi:10.1146/annurev-statistics-031017-100630].
+As a result, most inference mechanisms perform better when including prior knowledge at some point in the process, as has been observed in biomedical research
+ [@doi:10.1038/nmeth.3773].
-For modern systems biology, this means that methods for causal discovery typically require large amounts of measurements.
+For modern systems biology, this means that methods for causal discovery typically require large amounts of experiments.
 Highly parameterised models such as neural networks increase this requirement even further.
-As such, many regard causal discovery in molecular biomedicine as a scaling problem (cite).
+As such, many regard causal discovery in molecular biomedicine as a scaling problem [@doi:10.48550/arXiv.2206.10591;@{https://gwern.net/scaling-hypothesis}].

-Causal inference, on the other hand, only requires sufficient measurements (replicates) to confidently account for the state of measured species in any condition (which can still be expensive, given the many technical and biological parameters that can influence molecular biology measurements).
+Causal inference, in contrast, focuses on quantifying the causal effects of one variable on another within the framework of already hypothesised causal relationships.
+This approach leverages prior knowledge about the assumed causal links, which in the causal field are often encoded using directed graphs.
+This allows researchers to represent both the causal connections between variables and the directionality, which is required to understand how changes in one variable might lead to changes in another.
+For instance, in the case of the RAF-MEK-ERK signalling pathway, a graph would depict RAF activation leading to MEK activation, which in turn leads to ERK activation.
+This clear representation of directionality is important for causal inference, as it ensures that analyses focus on the effect of upstream changes on downstream outcomes.
+For example, in analysing phosphoproteomic data to assess the impact of inhibiting RAF, a graph-based approach would guide researchers to correctly attribute subsequent changes in ERK to this specific intervention.
+Without this causal framework, one might mistakenly interpret correlations as bidirectional influences or overlook confounding factors, leading to incorrect conclusions.
-However, inference is also very sensitive to the completeness of the prior knowledge that is applied; most biomedical prior knowledge is far from complete (cite MSB review).
+However, inference is also very sensitive to the completeness of the prior knowledge that is applied; most biomedical prior knowledge is far from complete [@doi:10.15252/msb.202211036].
 For instance, the function of more than 95% of all the known phosphorylation events that occur in human cells is currently unknown [@doi:10.1126/scisignal.aau8645; @doi:10.1038/s41587-019-0344-3].
-In contrast to causal discovery, scaling therefore plays a smaller role in causal inference; here, the main problem is incompleteness and identifying the "right" biases to apply.
+In contrast to causal discovery, scaling therefore plays a smaller role in causal inference; here, the main problem is incompleteness and identifying the “right” biases to apply.

 ### The Ladder of Causality

 Orthogonally to the distinction between causal discovery and inference, we can also distinguish between different levels of causality.
-The framework of the *ladder of causality* [] roughly distinguishes three types of CR in increasing order of power: observation, intervention, and counterfactuals.
+Pearl’s ladder of causality roughly distinguishes three types of CR in increasing order of power: observation, intervention, and counterfactuals [@isbn:9780465097609].
-While the inferences we wish to make in biomedical research are often of the counterfactual type (e.g., "would this patient have survived if they had received this treatment?"), the data we have available is typically observational (e.g., "this patient received this treatment and survived") and sometimes interventional (e.g., clinical trials or perturbation screening).
+While the inferences we wish to make in biomedical research are often of the counterfactual type (e.g., “would RAF inhibition lead to decrease in ERK activation if the media contained Epidermal Growth Factors?”), the data we have available is typically observational (e.g., “the levels of RAF and MEK activity are correlated”) and sometimes interventional (e.g., “targeting RAF with CRISPR leads to a decrease in ERK activity”).
-To generate interventional or even counterfactual inferences from observational data is a major challenge, if not impossible, depending on the characteristics of the system under study.
+To generate interventional or even counterfactual inferences from observational data is a major challenge, if not impossible, depending on the characteristics of the system under study [@doi:10.1214/09-SS057].

-There are approaches to delineate interventional inference from observational data, such as the 'natural experiments' framework [].
+There are approaches to delineate interventional inference from observational data, such as the ‘natural experiments’ framework [@doi:10.1080/01621459.1996.10476902;@isbn:9781400880874].
 However, these approaches are by their nature even more data-hungry than when using interventional data, as they necessarily discard information that is not relevant to the intervention.
-Therefore, in biomedical research, there has been a push towards generating large-scale interventional data, for instance through the use of CRISPR/Cas9 screens with single-cell resolution [].
+Therefore, in biomedical research, there has been a push towards generating large-scale interventional data, for instance through the use of CRISPR/Cas9 screens with single-cell resolution [@doi:10.1016/j.cell.2016.11.038].
 Current developments of CR in the biomedical field therefore mostly focus on these types of data.

 ### Deduction and Induction

-Lastly, in CR, we can also distinguish between *deductive* and *inductive* reasoning.
+Lastly, in CR, we can also distinguish between deductive and inductive reasoning.
 This is where certain biases are pivotal to the effectiveness of the CR method.
 Deductive reasoning is the process of deriving a conclusion from a set of fixed and known premises.
-"All men are mortal, Socrates is a man, therefore Socrates is mortal" is a classic example of deductive reasoning.
+“All men are mortal, Socrates is a man, therefore Socrates is mortal” is a classic example of deductive reasoning.
 In biomedical research, this is typically the process of deriving a conclusion from a set of prior knowledge.
-For instance, knowing about the causes of stroke (which include high blood pressure) and the consequences of an angiotensin receptor-blocking drug (lowering blood pressure) allows us to deduce that the drug can be used to prevent stroke.
+For instance, having prior knowledge of the linear activation cascade EGFR->RAS->RAF->MEK->ERK->Growth, and that Vemurafenib will inhibit RAF activity, allows us to deduce that giving Vemurafenib will inhibit growth of cancer cells [@doi:10.1056/NEJMoa1103782].

-Inductive reasoning, on the other hand, is the process of deriving a conclusion from a set of observations; in the biomedical case, this is often measurements.
+Inductive reasoning, on the other hand, involves making generalisations from specific observations.
-For instance, we would conduct a clinical trial on the preventative effect of the angiotensin receptor-blocking drug on high-risk patients.
-Since we cannot feasibly test the drug on all potential patients, we instead test on a *representative* sample of the population.
-Given a statistically significant effect on stroke prevention, we can then perform the inductive step that the drug is generally effective at preventing stroke.
+Testing the hypothesis above, we apply Vemurafenib in a clinical trial of V600E-positive melanoma and find that it is clinically efficacious [@doi:10.1056/NEJMoa1103782].
+We could now infer (via induction) that Vemurafenib may be an effective remedy in other V600E-positive cancers as well, or, further, that inhibiting this cascade may be a general mechanism of action of anti-cancer agents in cancers that display MAPK pathway overactivation [@doi:10.1038/nrd3847].
+In the molecular realm, we could further infer that the inhibition of other components of the cascade, such as EGFR or MEK, may also be promising target leads [@doi:10.3390/ijms20061483].

-The main difference between deduction and induction is that the former is more reliable, but also more limited in scope, than the latter.
+The main difference between deduction and induction is that the former is logically complete - i.e., if the premises are true and the argument is valid, the conclusion must also be true.
+However, deduction is also more limited in scope than induction.
 In biomedical research, we often have to rely on inductive reasoning because we cannot feasibly test all hypotheses in a deductive manner.
-In consequence, the *inductive* biases we introduce into our models are a pivotal part of performing CR in biomedical research.
+In consequence, the inductive biases we introduce into our models (i.e., those mechanisms in the model that help with inductive reasoning) are a pivotal part of performing CR in biomedical research.

 ## Bias